alermol/ChoCallate/README.md

 - **`n1` (N-1 Consensus)**: Variant is called if n-1 callers identify it (where n is total number of callers)
 - **`fc` (Full Consensus)**: Variant is called only if all callers identify it

+### Consensus Implementation

+The consensus generation uses a sophisticated approach:
+- **Zero VCF Integration**: All covered positions from the zero VCF are included in the final output
+- **SQLite Processing**: Python scripts use SQLite databases for efficient variant comparison and consensus calculation
+- **Window-based Processing**: Genomic regions are processed in parallel using configurable window sizes
+- **Quality Filtering**: Variants are filtered based on quality scores and caller agreement

 ### Automatic Caller Selection